christosgalano/christosgalano.github.io/_pages/speaking.md

     title: "AI, Cloud & Modern Workplace Conference, February 2025"
     excerpt: 'At the AI, Cloud & Modern Workplace conference in February 2025, I delivered a session titled *Managing Terraform State in Azure*.
 The talk tackled the often-overlooked challenge of state management in complex cloud environments.
 I shared practical strategies for structuring remote state storage, securing access, and enabling scalable collaboration across teams.
 The session offered actionable guidance on balancing governance with developer autonomy in real-world Azure setups.
 [Watch it on YouTube](https://www.youtube.com/watch?v=1EvYprjlXrs) or grab the [presentation](/assets/files/ai-cloud-and-modern-workplace-2025.pdf).'

+global_azure_athens_may_2025:
+  - image_path: assets/images/speaking/global-azure-athens-2025.webp
+    alt: "Global Azure Athens 2025"
+    title: "Global Azure Athens, May 2025"
+    excerpt: 'At this year's Global Azure Athens, I shared some practical ways to simplify and speed up development workflows using Azure Dev Center.
+We talked about how Dev Boxes, and Deployment Environments can take the pain out of setting up projects, getting new team members onboard, and providing a consistent experience to the developers.
+You can check out the [presentation](/assets/files/global-azure-athens-2025.pdf) for a closer look.'

 ---

 <br>